Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

     Lite(strategy="deepspeed", devices=8, accelerator="gpu", precision=16).run(10)

-Lightning can also figure it out automatically for you!
+:class:`~pytorch_lightning.lite.LightningLite` can also figure it out automatically for you!

 .. code-block:: python